pulibrary/princeton_ansible/roles/lib_sftp/README.md

     key: "ssh-ed25519 AAAA..."
 ```

-Several entries may name the same account; all of its keys go into one file,
+**An account may hold as many keys as it needs.** Several entries naming the same
+account are written to that account's single file, and sshd accepts a login using
-which is how a key is rotated without an outage.
-Add the new one, wait for the
+any of them.
+That is how a key is replaced without an outage: add the new one,
-partner to switch, then remove the old one.
+wait for the partner to switch, then remove the old one.
+It is also how two
+systems can use the same account with separate keys.

+After installing the keys the role runs `ssh-keygen` over each file and reports
+the fingerprints.
+That matters more than it sounds: a key that has picked up a
+line break while being copied still looks right and still matches a pattern
+check, but sshd silently ignores it, which is indistinguishable from the partner
+using the wrong key. `ssh-keygen` also returns success while skipping a bad key
+among good ones, so the role compares how many keys it could read against how
+many were configured.

 Keys are written to `/etc/ssh/authorized_keys.d/%u`, root-owned, rather than to
 each account's home.
 These are directory accounts whose home is created on first